By Late Professor K. N. Jayatilleke Ph. D. (Cantab) – Courtesy Vesak Lipi

 Authority And Revelation

-Another set of arguments for survival are based on authority.
-It may be stated that many poets and mystics as well as rational thinkers brought up in a tradition which condemned the belief, nevertheless, professed it.
+Another set of arguments for survival is based on authority.
+It may be stated that many poets and mystics as well as rational thinkers brought up in a tradition that condemned the belief, but nevertheless, professed it.

 All that this seems to suggest is that the belief is worth examining and it does not in any way imply the truth of the belief.

-The metaphysical (theoritical) arguments are no better.
-Apart from the fact that they make use of unverifiable concept like ‘soul’, the arguments are of doubtful value and are generally discredited today.
+The metaphysical (theoretical) arguments are no better.
+Apart from the fact that they make use of unverifiable concepts like the ‘soul’, the arguments are of doubtful value and are generally discredited today.
 One of the traditional arguments for survival has been that the ‘soul is a substance, substances are indestructible, therefore the soul is indestructible, ie. Immortal.’
 But apart from the difficulty of the concept of a ‘soul’, the notion of an indestructible substance is discredited today.

-It is only the modern scholars who have made an argument of this since the Buddha merely stated as an observed fact that, the predominant cause of these inequalities was karma.
-The fact is in principle’s verifiable but the argument appeals to one’s moral sense, and is of value only if such a moral sense is universally present and shared by all mankind.
+It is only modern scholars who have made an argument of this since the Buddha merely stated as an observed fact that, the predominant cause of these inequalities was karma.
+The fact is in principle verifiable but the argument appeals to one’s moral sense and is of value only if such a moral sense is universally present and shared by all mankind.

 The above arguments are, therefore, for one reason or another, unsatisfactory and have little force in proving the truth of rebirth or survival.
 The truth or falsity of rebirth, therefore, rests on the relevant empirical evidence, (ie deriving knowledge from experience alone)

 We may classify the main evidence into two sorts, (i) experimental and (ii) spontaneous.
 The other evidence may be considered separately.